 Connecting an OBDII scanner to a vehicle is an easy process.
 Reading the codes doesn’t require a lot of technical know-how, either.
 Still, there are a few things you need to know ahead of time.
 We’ve compiled some tips to help you have more success with your OBDII scanner.

 Know where to find the OBDII port.
 Commonly, the port is located beneath the dashboard to the left of the steering column.
 The port may have a cover or latch.
-If you cannot find the port, consult the internet: there are multiple online sites exist that have the right information for your make and model of vehicle.
+If you cannot find the port, consult the internet: multiple online sites exist that have the right information for your make and model of vehicle.

 Plug in the scanner gently.
 Don’t force it.
 If the scanner and port are lined up properly, it should pop in with minimal force.
 Using too much force could damage the pins.